JohanWWW/PointLess/readme.md

 ```

 ### Object Definitions
-Objects in Pointless are anonymous and are really simple to define.
+Objects in ZeroPoint are anonymous and are really simple to define.
 Below is an example of an object being assigned to a variable.
 ```
 person = {
     firstName = "Björn",